arananet/thelistener/readme.md

 # Note

 This is a work in progress, several testing has been made but it should work as is.
-I take no responsibiltiy for any damage to any equipment that results from the use of this board. ç
+I take no responsibiltiy for any damage to any equipment that results from the use of this board.

 #### I make this available for the Amiga Community!
 AMIGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA!.